 Uruguay is located in South America and shares borders with Brazil and Argentina.
-It is the second smallest country in the continent after Suriname, its capital is Montevideo, and it is the largest city in the country, with an area of 176,215 square kilometres.
+It is the second smallest country on the continent after Suriname.
+Montevideo is the capital and the largest city in the country, with an area of 176,215 square kilometres.

 In the 18th century, the Spaniards established Montevideo as a military outpost.
 Over the years, Uruguay has been involved in many wars with the Spaniards and the Portuguese.
 In 1828, Uruguay was declared independent in the Treaty of Montevideo.

 There are also many rivers, including the Rio de la Plata River, the Uruguay River, and the Black River.
-They are of high importance as they generate energy through dams.
-Many highlands and depressions not forming high mountains, and the tallest Hill is Sero Hill, with a height of 514 metres.
+These rivers are of high importance as they generate energy through dams.
+Many highlands and depressions do not form high mountains, and the tallest Hill is Sero Hill, at 514 metres.

 Weather in Uruguay

-Uruguay has a pleasant and mild climate; the average temperature in winter is 12 degrees Celsius, while in summer, the average temperature is 26 degrees Celsius.
+Uruguay has a pleasant and mild climate.
+The average winter temperature is 12 degrees Celsius, while the average summer temperature is 26 degrees Celsius.
 Winter lasts from May to September, and summer lasts from October to March.

 The Best Time to Visit Uruguay